gambalab/DREEP/README.md

 ### 1. Installation of GFICF on Ubuntu/Debian

 You need gsl dev library to successfully install RcppGSL library.
-On Ubuntu/Debian systems this can be accomplished by running the following command from the Terminal `sudo apt-get install libgsl-dev libcurl4-openssl-dev libssl-dev libxml2-dev` from the terminal.
+On Ubuntu/Debian systems this can be accomplished by running the following command `sudo apt-get install libgsl-dev libcurl4-openssl-dev libssl-dev libxml2-dev` from the terminal.

 Then exec in R terminal the following commands to install gficf